fylgja/site/src/features/darkmode.md

 Fylgja does not ship with dark mode styles by default.
 Since we don't force a specific color pallet.

-But the foundation for each component is made in a flexible way.
+But the foundation for each CSS Component is made in a way that you can change it very easily.

-So you can change it via the CSS variables or the SCSS variables,
+You can change it with the CSS variables or the SCSS variables.

-by just setting these SCSS variables in the `@fylgja/theme`, all component styles are dark.
+So for an simple example,
+just setting all of Fylgja colors to a dark mode style, can be done with the `@fylgja/theme` component, like this;

 ```scss
 @use "@fylgja/theme" with (